InaresKenne/youths4change-backend/README.md

 # Youths4Change Backend API

-Flask + PostgreSQL (Neon) REST API for the Youths4Change Initiative - A youth empowerment organization operating across 8 African countries.
+Flask + PostgreSQL (Neon) REST API for the Youths4Change Initiative - A youth-led nonprofit operating across 8 African countries.

+## 🎯 Problem Statement

+**The Challenge:**
+Youths4Change Initiative has been facing a critical challenge: **limited visibility and credibility** due to the absence of an official website.
+As a youth-led nonprofit operating in eight countries (Ghana, Nigeria, Kenya, Uganda, Tanzania, Rwanda, Zambia, and South Africa), the organization struggled with:

+- ❌ **No centralized platform** to showcase impactful projects like EmpowerHer, GreenFuture, Back to School Campaign, and Mentorship Programs
+- ❌ **Lack of credibility** when approaching partners, donors, and stakeholders
+- ❌ **Fragmented data management** across 8 countries with no unified database
+- ❌ **Difficult coordination** between country chapters
+- ❌ **Limited fundraising capabilities** without a secure donation system
+- ❌ **Inefficient recruitment** for volunteers and executive team members

+**The Solution:**
+This backend powers a comprehensive multi-country database and web platform that serves as a **central hub for communication, recruitment, partnership, and fundraising**.
+The platform solves these problems by:

+✅ **Centralized Database System** - Unified data management across all 8 countries
+✅ **Project Showcase** - Display and track impact of all community projects
+✅ **Secure Donation System** - Manual payment verification for Mobile Money and Bank Transfers
+✅ **Volunteer Applications** - Streamlined application and approval process
+✅ **Team Management** - Organized profiles for founders, executives, and members
+✅ **Dynamic Content** - Customizable website content without code changes
+✅ **Analytics Dashboard** - Real-time insights on donations, projects, and engagement
+✅ **Multi-Country Coordination** - Regional offices and country-specific data tracking

 ## 🌍 Overview

-This backend powers a comprehensive NGO management platform with features for project management, volunteer applications, donations, team management, content management, and analytics.
+This REST API powers the Youths4Change Initiative website with comprehensive features for:
+- **Project Management** - CRUD operations for community projects with image galleries
+- **Donation Processing** - Manual payment verification with Mobile Money & Bank Transfer support
+- **Volunteer Applications** - Application submission and review workflow
+- **Team Management** - Founder, executive, and member profile management
+- **Content Management** - Dynamic page content, settings, and core values
+- **Analytics & Reporting** - Donation statistics, project tracking, and country-level insights
+- **Contact Management** - Regional offices, social media, and contact information

 ## 🚀 Tech Stack

 - **Framework**: Flask 3.1.2
-- **Database**: PostgreSQL (Neon Cloud)
+- **Database**: PostgreSQL 16 (Neon Cloud - Serverless)
-- **Authentication**: Session-based with bcrypt
+- **Authentication**: Session-based with bcrypt password hashing
-- **Image Storage**: Cloudinary integration
+- **Image Storage**: Cloudinary integration for project galleries and team photos
+- **Payment Methods**: Manual verification for Mobile Money & Bank Transfers
+- **Deployment**: Render.com with auto-deploy from GitHub
-- **CORS**: Configured for cross-origin requests
+- **CORS**: Configured for Vercel frontend (production) and localhost (development)
-- **Python**: 3.9+
+- **Python**: 3.9.6+

 ## 📋 Prerequisites